 As an active investor or trader, we bet the name “thinkorswim” is familiar to you, are we right?
-This may be because it is the trading platform powered by TD Ameritrade.
+This may be because it is a trading platform powered by TD Ameritrade.
 It was mainly designed for derivatives-focused investors but also fits the needs of others.
 Curiously, the name seems to be borrowed from the idiom “sink or swim”, which means to fail (sink) or succeed (swim).

 What is so exciting about thinkorswim?

-Thinkorswim is a desktop trading platform that offers customisable trading tools that allow easy access to your most-used features to test your strategies, develop new ideas and even execute complex trades.
+Thinkorswim is a desktop trading platform that offers customisable trading tools that allow easy access to your most-used features to test your strategies, develop new ideas, and even execute complex trades.